jartis/songler/README.md

 * Limits on requests for non logged in users
 * Limits on requests for logged in users
 * Toggle "Allow anonymous requests"
-* Navbar entry for songlist editing
 * Search options for finding a user's songlist
 * Search options for finding an artist or a song
 * Center search box in navbar somehow?
 (It moves based on username length)
 * Personal profile
 * Link Twitch account to existing account
 * Link streamlabs account?
+Other accounts?
 * Sort songlist displays by column headers
 * Password strength on user registration page
 * Public profile pages?
 (Or links to pages in search)